 In Scott County, the contract rent, plus utilities, must be within the payment standards, and you can view them on HousingLink here.
 These are set by using amounts as determined by HUD.

 The landlord decides who pays for which utilities.
 If the tenant is responsible for some or all utilities, this must be indicated on the Request for Tenancy Approval form.
 The Housing Authority uses the Utility Allowance form to determine the average monthly utility expense for the family.
 The contract rent is determined affordable for the Section 8 Program when rent plus utility expenses are equal to or less than the Payment Standard for the appropriate bedroom size.

 The Section 8 Participant pays 30% of their monthly-adjusted income towards rent to the landlord.
-This will vary for each family and the rent portions may fluctuate during the year according to the family’s income.
+This will vary for each family, and the rent portions may fluctuate during the year according to the family’s income.
 The Housing Authority pays the difference directly to the landlord each month.

-If you are willing to work with the Section 8 Program, we suggest that you use the following phrase in your advertisement: Rental Assistance Accepted.
+If you are willing to work with the Section 8 Program, we suggest you use the following phrase in your advertisement: Rental Assistance Accepted.

 You Spoke.
 We Listened.

 The process for being a landlord in the Housing Choice Voucher/Section 8 Program is similar to the experience of renting to an individual or family in the private market.
 Landlords still screen and select tenants, maintain the unit with the same high standards, enforce the lease, and collect the monthly rent.